 - Airport taxes and Nepal entry visas

-- Medical, hospitalization and evacuation costs (by any means)
+- Rescue, medical, hospitalization and evacuation costs (by any means)

-- The cost of delays due to weather, road or trail conditions, flight delays, government intervention, illness, medical issues hospitalization, evacuation costs (by helicopter or any other means), or any other contingency which we or our agents cannot control are not included.
+- Cost of delays due to weather, road or trail conditions, flight delays, government intervention, illness, medical issues hospitalization, evacuation costs (by helicopter or any other means), or any other contingency which we or our agents cannot control.

 Rainier Mountaineering, Inc. reserves the right to modify the land cost of a trip at any time before departure.